seek4self/natscli/cli/cheats/consumer.md

 # Adding, Removing, Viewing a Consumer
-nats consumer add
+ms-client consumer add
-nats consumer info ORDERS NEW
-nats consumer rm ORDERS NEW
+ms-client consumer info ORDERS NEW ms-client consumer rm ORDERS NEW

 # Editing a consumer
-nats consumer edit ORDERS NEW --description "new description"
+ms-client consumer edit ORDERS NEW --description "new description"

 # Get messages from a consumer
-nats consumer next ORDERS NEW --ack nats consumer next ORDERS NEW --no-ack nats consumer sub ORDERS NEW --ack
+ms-client consumer next ORDERS NEW --ack ms-client consumer next ORDERS NEW --no-ack ms-client consumer sub ORDERS NEW --ack

 # Force leader election on a consumer
-nats consumer cluster down ORDERS NEW
+ms-client consumer cluster down ORDERS NEW